CS222-UIUC/Team0-ImageBot/README.md

 #### Effects Handler
 The triangulation effect is created using the [triangler](https://github.com/tdh8316/triangler) library by [Donghyeok Tak](https://github.com/tdh8316).

-The voronoi effect is created by taking a random sample of pixels with `numpy`, and uses `scipy`'s `griddata` function to get the nearest of these samples for every pixel in the picture.
+The voronoi effect is created by taking a random sample of pixels with `numpy`, and uses `scipy`'s `griddata` function to get the nearest of these samples for every pixel in the picture, effectively creating voronoi cells.

 The GIF effects are created by changing the number of points used in each frame, while keeping the seeds constant to keep temporal coherence.
+The `os` and `shutil` modules were especially useful for file creation and deletion here.

+OpenCV is also used, mostly to get images into a clean format before processing.
+Pillow and Matplotlib are used for opening and saving images.

 Files:
 * `cogs/effect_commands.py` - Listens for effect commands, and handles errors
-* `utils/effect.py` - Contains classes for
+* `utils/effect.py` - Contains classes for applying effects to images

 Contributors:
 * [Brendan](https://github.com/BrendanParmer)